-There are two buttons in the optimization section in toolbar, Point Interaction and Shape Options.
+There are two buttons in the Optimization section of the toolbar: Point Interaction and Shape Options.
 They can be used to drastically speed up the visualization.

 Click on this button to toggle point interaction on or off.
 When point interaction is on, you can left-click/right-click on points in the plot to bring up information panels.
 When point interaction is off, you can no longer interact with plot objects, but the visualization is rendered faster.